 - It does the same against the Dwarf King Dragon Boss too!
 Since there is an Hour Glass spawn in the dungeon you find him in, one could argue that this mechanic might be intended.
 The bosses might be immune to the magic, but their projectiles aren't.
 The last town also sells Hour Glasses, and items are usually only found/sold where they are meant to be used.

 - Our Dwarves Are Different: In this game, they are eight-foot-tall gargoyles, though the game makes it clear that the monsters you face have been mutated.

-- Poison Mushroom: The overworld sprites for useful Potion and damaging Poison are much alike (see also Real Is Brown), causing some players to mistake one for the other and take a fatal poison in a moment when they are low of health.
+- Poison Mushroom: The overworld sprites for useful Potion and damaging Poison are much alike (see also Real Is Brown), causing some players to mistake one for the other and take a fatal poison in a moment when they are low in health.

 - Real Is Brown: The games uses a particularly vivid color palette with an abundance of brown and red tints, especially in the upper branches of the World Tree.
 This gives the game a more realistic aura than some other games around its time.
 In contrast, the base of the World Tree uses a greener palette.
 As an unfortunate side effect, the browner palette makes it difficult to distinguish some items and enemies at certain screens during the second part of the game.